 This principle of context-independence plays a critical role in the design

 of recursive functions.
-When it comes to coding, you are free to assume
+When it comes to design, you are free to assume

 that the function computes what the purpose statement promises—

-Although context-independence facilitates the design of functions, it also causes two problems.
-The general idea is that context-independence induces a loss of knowledge during a recursive evaluation; a function does not “know” whether it is called on a complete list or on a piece of that list.
-For structurally recursive programs this loss of knowledge means that they may have to traverse data more than once, inducing a grave performance cost.
-For functions that employ generative recursion, the loss means that the function may not be able to compute the result; instead the function loops forever for certain inputs.
+While context-independence facilitates the design of functions, it causes two problems.
+In general, context-independence induces a loss of knowledge during a recursive evaluation; a function does not “know” whether it is called on a complete list or on a piece of that list.
+For structurally recursive programs, this loss of knowledge means that they may have to traverse data more than once, inducing a performance cost.
+For functions that employ generative recursion, the loss means that the function may not be able to compute the result at all.
 The preceding part illustrates this second problem with a graph traversal function that cannot find a path between two nodes for a circular graph.

 This part introduces a variant of the design recipes to address this “loss of context” problem.
-Since we wish to retain the principle that (f a) returns the same result no matter how often it is evaluated, our only solution is to add an argument that represents the context of the function call.
+Since we wish to retain the principle that (f a) returns the same result no matter how often or where it is evaluated, the only solution is to add an argument that represents the context of the function call.
 We call this additional argument an accumulator.
-During the traversal of data, the recursive calls continue to receive new regular arguments while accumulators change in relation to the other arguments and the context of the call.
+During the traversal of data, the recursive calls continue to receive regular arguments while accumulators change in relation to those and the context.